MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the Get started with Azure DevOps page, select **Create new organization**, and then select **Continue**.

-1. On the Almost done page, enter the characters and then select **Continue**.
+1. On the Almost done page, enter the displayed characters, and then select **Continue**.

 1. On your Azure DevOps organization page, select **Organization settings**.